romanthekat/homebrew/troika.md

 **7. contained spell (3+Δ)**
 Allows X spells to be put into into tiny magical container or engraved on an item, where X is up to meta magic rank.
 Such spells can be activated later at any time, while having physical contact with a spell container.
-Such spells can be remotely activated at will by the meta magic mage.
+Such spells can be remotely activated at will by the caster.

 ## License
 This is an independent production by romanthekat and is not affiliated with Melsonian Arts Council.